Anthony-S/stm32-rffe/README.md

 ```

 ## Also note...
 I expected the parity bits in RFFE to always be odd, from what I could Google.
 For some strange reason, the read function required an even parity bit on the register address, otherwise the SKY13942 wouldn't respond.
 Not sure if this is expected in RFFE or if skyworks have a bug in their implementation, so you may need to change this for other devices.
-Note that all other parity bits are odd in the write functions (and even on the data that comes back from the SKY13942), so they should be as per spec.
+Note that all other parity bits are odd in the write functions (and also on the data that comes back from the SKY13942), so they should be as per spec.